-Coastal Karnataka Election Results 2018: BJP looks all set to retain the region
+Coastal Karnataka Election Results 2018: BJP sweeps coastal region, wins 18 seats

-The BJP continued its victory march in Karnataka and the party looks set to regain control of coastal Karnataka—a region where the Congress won in the last election.
-As per latest trends of the Karnataka Assembly Election 2018 results, the saffron party was winning 10 seats and leading in eight others.
-It is followed by Congress which has won two seats and currently leading in another one.

-The region has a total of 21 seats out of which Congress won 13 seats last time.
-BJP won just five seats here.
+Prime Minister Narendra Modi led the BJP charge to regain control of coastal Karnataka.
+Traditionally this region has been the domain of the saffron party.
+In 2008, when it first formed the government, the BJP had won 14 seats, while it shrank to five in 2013.

+The BJP, however, is likely to fall agonisingly short of majority in the hotly contested Karnataka assembly elections, despite emerging as the single largest party.
+In a surprise turn of events, the Congress announced that it will extend support to the JD(S) in forming the next government in the southern state.

 Coastal Karnataka has given the state two chief ministers — M Veerappa Moily and DV Sadananda Gowda.
 Prominent assembly constituencies that fall under the region are Udupi, Bhatkal, Kumta and Mangalore.
-Traditionally, the Coastal Karnataka region has been seen as a BJP bastion.
-It also has a sizeable population of Muslims.
+The Coastal Karnataka region also has a sizeable population of Muslims.

 READ LATEST UPDATES OF KARNATAKA ELECTION RESULTS 2018 HERE